Producers suggestions for a new PSB album

 Re: Producers suggestions for a new PSB album

-When Everything But The Girl’s new album comes out, I wouldn’t be surprised if there’s a PSB remixalternativeformat wrote:You're feeding oxygen to the ember!
+alternativeformat wrote:You're feeding oxygen to the ember!
 I know it would be an interesting collaboration for PSB and I have to think it'd be interesting for Eno.
 I fear it's too much to hope for.
 More practical maybe to hope for a Tracey Thorn collab, the idea of which people keep tantalizing me with.

 Sent from my Pixel 6 Pro using Tapatalk